-Miso Sauce for Winter Pasta
+Miso Sauce for Winter Pasta Recipe

 Miso’s unique umami and the concentrated intensity of caramelized onions take this seven-ingredient dish to new flavor heights.

-Umami means “pleasant savory taste” and is often referred to as the fifth taste, joining the pillars of sweet, salty, bitter and sour.
-Foods with are high in the amino acid glutamate and have a complex, meaty and savory flavor profile.
-Miso, seaweed, soy sauce, gravy and parmesan cheese are a few examples.
-Combining miso, chicken stock and heavy cream produces an umami-centric sauce without cheese.
+Often referred to as the fifth taste, umami brings sweet, salty, bitter and sour together.
+(Umami's literal translation is “pleasant savory taste.”)
+Foods with are high in the amino acid glutamate and have a flavor profile that is complex, meaty and savory.
+Miso, seaweed, soy sauce, gravy and parmesan cheese are a few examples of umami foods.

 Whether you serve it as a hearty main or a warming side, this caramelized onion and miso cream pasta comes together easily, boasts a uniquely savory flavor and will impress guests and family alike.